John-Michael Kendall

-John-Michael Kendall (born 1962) FRS is a Geophysicist and Professor in the Department of Earth Sciences at the University of Oxford.
+John-Michael Kendall (born 1962) FRS is a geophysicist and professor in the Department of Earth Sciences at the University of Oxford.

 Education

-Kendall was educated at Queen's University in Kingston, Ontario where he was awarded a Bachelor of Science degree in 1984 and a PhD in 1991 supervised by Colin J. Thomson.
+Kendall was educated at Queen's University in Kingston, Ontario, where he was awarded a Bachelor of Science degree in 1984 and a PhD in 1991 supervised by Colin J. Thomson.

 Career and research

 Kendall's research interests are in geology, geophysics and seismology.
 Kendall has led field experiments in a range of geologic settings varying from the Arctic Archipelago, to Oman and Ethiopia.

 Previously Kendall has worked for the Chevron Corporation in Canada, the Scripps Institution of Oceanography in the United States, the University of Toronto, the University of Leeds and the University of Bristol.

 Awards and honours

 Kendall served as president of the British Geophysical Association (BGA) and vice-president (Geophysics) of the Royal Astronomical Society (RAS).
-In 2019, he was elected a Fellow of the Royal Society (FRS) and in 2011 he was elected Fellow of the American Geophysical Union (AGU).
+In 2019, he was elected a Fellow of the Royal Society (FRS), he was elected to the Royal Society of Canada in 2021, and in 2011 he was elected Fellow of the American Geophysical Union (AGU).
+He was awarded the Gold Medal (GP) of the Royal Astronomical Society in 2024.